Minley

 Minley is a slightly depopulated rural, well-wooded village in the Hart District of Hampshire, England.
 It has the only church of the C of E ecclesiastical parish of Minley and is in the civil parish of Blackwater and Hawley.
-It straddles on the A327 road between the M3 and Yateley.
+It straddles the A327 road between the M3 and Yateley.

 Outlying retail parades of Blackwater and Farnborough are about 1 mi between all three places, on Minley Road and the east end of Sandy Lane (in Cove and Hawley).